 By Brandon Voss

-Much like his blindingly illuminated RuPaul impersonation on Logo’s The Big Gay Sketch Show, which begins its third season April 13, Colman Domingo is enjoying the ever-brightening spotlight.
-After appearing in the Tony-winning Broadway musical Passing Strange, he reprised his roles in Spike Lee’s subsequent film adaptation, which was released on DVD in January.
-Domingo also won a GLAAD Media Award last month for his autobiographical off-Broadway solo show, A Boy and His Soul.
-The Philadelphia native now stars in The Scottsboro Boys, a controversial John Kander and Fred Ebb musical about a landmark civil rights case, which plays off-Broadway’s Vineyard Theatre through April 18 and reopens on Broadway next season.
-Between lunch dates with Mr. Lee and Mr. Kander, Domingo discusses the big responsibilities of being the only black soul on The Big Gay Sketch Show and the only gay soul in just about everything else.
+Much like his blindingly illuminated RuPaul impersonation on Logo’s The Big Gay Sketch Show, Colman Domingo is enjoying the ever-brightening spotlight.
+After appearing in the Tony-winning Broadway musical Passing Strange and Spike Lee’s subsequent film adaptation, the Philadelphia native recently won a GLAAD Media Award for A Boy and His Soul, his autobiographical off-Broadway solo show.
+Now he's back at the Vineyard Theatre in The Scottsboro Boys, a controversial John Kander and Fred Ebb musical, which reopens on Broadway next season.
+Between lunch dates with Mr. Lee and Mr. Kander, Domingo discusses the big responsibilities of being the only black soul on The Big Gay Sketch Show — and the only gay soul in just about everything else.

-The Advocate: As seen in a preview clip that’s already gone viral, you play RuPaul in a RuPaul’s Drag Race parody from The Big Gay Sketch Show’s new season.
+Advocate.com: As seen in a preview clip that’s already gone viral, you play RuPaul in a RuPaul’s Drag Race parody from The Big Gay Sketch Show’s new season, which begins April 13.
 That’s very ballsy of you guys to mock another Logo show.

 Colman Domingo: RuPaul’s Drag Race is on such a great high, and sometimes it’s nice to spoof one of your own.
 It’s done with such great humor and love, so we’re honoring it in our own special way.
 RuPaul is strong and hilarious, but it’s also a fact that he’s over-lit like old-school Joan Crawford, so we wanted to kick that up a bit.